giovannipaganini95/meta-oses/README.md

 KERNEL_MODULE_AUTOLOAD += " myppg"
 ```

-4. We can now build build the image with the following command:
+1. We can now build the image with the following command:

 ```
 bitbake core-image-full-cmdline
 ```

 5. Once the build process is completed, we need to copy the fresh new Linux image to a MicroSD in order to boot up our device.
-It can be done with the following command, taking care of selecting the correct output device (on a native Linux machine it would likely to be something such as "dev/mmcblk0"):
+It can be done with the following command, taking care of selecting the correct output device (on a native Linux machine it would likely be something such as "dev/mmcblk0"):

 ```
 sudo dd if=tmp/deploy/images/raspberrypi3/core-image-full-cmdline-raspberrypi3.rpi-sdimg of=<output device> bs=1M